T0B1K/IssueClassifier/README.md

 Basically one runs the image and puts messages in the queue, afterwards a worker picks them up, vetorizes them, puts them in another queue and the three logic part starts.
 We decided us for using the tree logic with small classifiers, because of its scalable nature and further it uses the minimal amount of classifiers for each issue.
 > i.e. if an issue is labeled *bug* it shouldn't be tested, if it is either *bug* or *api*, because we already have the prior knowledge, that it is an bug.

-The classifiers can be added, removed or extended to ones likings, for examle we didn't use neuronal networks due to their complex nature and therefore hard understandable results. **[TODO see further research]**
+The classifiers can be added, removed or extended to ones likings, for examle we didn't use neuronal networks due to their complex nature and therefore hard understandable results. *(see further research)*

-Using this microservice architecture, we can extend the **TODO GROPIUS** tool by spethso to classify issues from github, jira and co.
+Using this microservice architecture, we can extend the [GROPIUS](https://github.com/ccims) tool by spethso to classify issues from github, jira and co.

-## Further ideas to improve the classifer
-- one vecorizer for each classifier, so that the vectorizer might are able to learn a bit more about the nature of the issues
-- using deep learning to increase the performance
-- ... **[TODO]**

 ---
 ## Extend the classifier creation or create your one ones